inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Don't interfere with the stranger's style.
 Your business will assume vast proportions.
 I used to think I was incisive, but now I'm not so sure.
-"Waving away a cloud of smoke, I look up, and am blind by a bright, white light.
+"Waving  a cloud of smoke, I look up, and am blind by a bright, white light.
 It's God.
 No, not Richard Stallman, or Linus Torvalds, but God.
 In a booming voice, He says: "THIS IS A SIGN.
 USE LINUX, THE FREE UNIX SYSTEM FOR THE 386."